 The final dish was a Sweet and Sour Vegetable Curry.
 The sweet coming from sweet potato and the sour coming from the lime.
 This was really filling and felt really humble; a few spices and vegetables but so fresh and with the added chick peas and red rice it felt super healthy.

 The Sarah Raven recipe box is available for the next few weeks at £36.95 including delivery.
 If you want to have a try of the exact same recipe that I did, they are included in the box from 4th July.

 Thank you to Riverford for the recipe box.
-All opinions expressed are my own.
+All opinions expressed and words are my own.